 - A course coordinator reviews your performance in the impacted course, compares your performance to results of comparable students, develops an “academic profile” detailing the rationale for their decision, and makes a recommendation whether to award an aegrotat.

 - The Head of School reviews the recommendation by the course coordinator, adds additional comments and makes their recommendation.

 - The Associate Dean then reviews all evidence and makes a final decision.
 In boundary cases, the Associate Dean will get input from a second Associate Dean to ensure decision making is consistent across the faculties.

 Appealing a decision

 If your application is declined, you may appeal the decision.
 The appeal process is outlined in the email advising you of the result of your application.

 Sometimes the course for which you’ve applied for an aegrotat pass may be a prerequisite for another course.
-If that course is starting soon and you haven’t yet received a decision, contact your faculty office for help.
+If that course is starting soon and you haven’t yet received a decision, contact your student success team for help.
 You may be able to start the next course (and attend associated tutorials and labs) while the decision is pending.

 Aegrotat passes are ungraded

 When you get an aegrotat pass, you will see a ‘G’ on your transcript instead of a normal passing grade in the C- to A+ range.
 An aegrotat pass is treated as a pass in all other respects.
 You won’t need to repeat the course and you will be eligible for any courses for which the course was a prerequisite (as long as you meet all other requirements).

 There is no GPA value for an aegrotat pass.
 Check with your faculty about if and how your aegrotat pass will affect selection for other courses within that faculty.